fbpx

 BEGIN WITH A TECHNICAL OVERVIEW

-This is very much like a personal statement, but use it primarily to give an overview of your experience (either professionally or through any academic qualifications you have) and what you would bring to the role.
-Make every word count and don’t spend time over explaining anything.
-Try to include transferable keywords like ‘team player’ and ‘hardworking’ too.
-Explain a bit about your background (e.g. if you’re due to graduate), and why you’d make a great addition to their team.
+This is very much like a personal statement, but use it primarily to give an overview of your experience (whether professional or academic) and what you would bring to the role.
+When Creating a Stand-Out Technical CV, make every word count and avoid over-explaining.
+Include transferable keywords like ‘team player’ and ‘hardworking’.
+Briefly outline your background (e.g., if you’re due to graduate) and highlight why you’d make a great addition to their team, focusing on Technical Skills for Your Resume.

 HIGHLIGHT YOUR TECHNICAL SKILLS AND QUALIFICATIONS